hexhat/travers/README.md

 git clone https://github.com/hexhat/travers.git
 cd travers

-# Run dependency install of PHP, Middlewares & Handlers
+# Run dependency install of Travers and its middlewares
 composer install

 # Options are described in the help pages